PaloAltoNetworks/pan-threat-vault-python/doc/pantv.rst

  **id**
   Advanced Threat Prevention report ID.
-Multiple report IDs can be specified as a list/array of hexadecimal strings.
+Multiple report IDs can be specified as a list of hexadecimal strings.

   **id** can be: